NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/expressions/edit-expressions.md

 ## Expression validation

-Cloudflare validates all expressions before saving them, so if your expression has errors, you will receive an error message in the Cloudflare dashboard, similar to the following:
+Khulnasoft validates all expressions before saving them, so if your expression has errors, you will receive an error message in the Khulnasoft dashboard, similar to the following:

 ```txt
 Filter parsing error (1:313): ((http.request.uri.path contains